Infidelity: Responses

-If divorce results from infidelity, research suggest that the "faithful" spouse may experience feelings of low life satisfaction and self-esteem; they may also engage in future relationships fearful of the same incidence occurring.
+If divorce results from infidelity, research suggest that the faithful spouse may experience feelings of low life satisfaction and self-esteem; they may also engage in future relationships fearful of the same incidence occurring.
 Sweeney and Horwitz (2001) found that individuals who initiated a divorce after hearing about their partner's infidelity experienced less depression; however, the opposite was true when the offending spouse initiated divorce.

 According to attachment theory, intimates evaluate the availability of close others and respond to them accordingly.
 While those with a secure attachment style believe others are available to them, those with insecure attachment believe others are less available to them.
 People who develop high levels of attachment have more anxiety and uncertainty.
 They cope by seeking reassurance and clinging themselves to another person.
 In attachment theory, people seek sex to help meet their needs.
 Those whose partners are unfaithful may experience anxiety, stress and depression.
 They are more likely to engage in activities that are risky to their health.
 Women who experienced negative appraisals, like self-blame and causal attribution, led to emotional distress and increased health-compromising behavior.

 Gender self-esteem greatly affects infidelity.
 Different factors for the two genders are known to influence jealousy.
 Heterosexual men seem to be more distressed by sexual infidelity than heterosexual women, lesbian women, and gay men.
 The latter three groups seem more responsible for the difference by reporting similarly higher levels of distress toward emotional infidelity than heterosexual men.

 Causes

 Studies have found that men are more likely to engage in extramarital sex if they are unsatisfied sexually, while women are more likely to engage in extramarital sex if they are unsatisfied emotionally.
 Kimmel and Van Der Veen found that sexual satisfaction may be more important to husbands and that wives are more concerned with compatibility with their partners.
 Studies suggest that individuals who can separate concepts of sex and love are more likely to accept situations where infidelity occurs.
 One study done by Roscoe, Cavanaugh, and Kennedy found that women indicated relationship dissatisfaction as the number one reason for infidelity, whereas men reported a lack of communication, understanding, and sexual incompatibility.
 Glass and Wright also found that men and women who are involved in both sexual and emotional infidelities reported being the most dissatisfied in their relationships than those who engaged in either sexual or emotional infidelity alone.
 In general, marital dissatisfaction overall is the number one reason often reported for infidelity for both sexes.

-It is important to note that there are many other factors that increase the likelihood of anyone engaging in infidelity.
+There are many other factors that increase the likelihood of anyone engaging in infidelity.
 Individuals exhibiting sexually permissive attitudes and those who have had a high number of past sexual relationships are also more likely to engage in infidelity.
 Other factors such as being well educated, living in an urban centre, being less religious, having a liberal ideology and values, having more opportunities to meet potential partners, and being older affected the likelihood of one being involved in an extramarital affair.